Developing next generation treatments to preserve vision for patients with diseases affecting the back of the eye

 surgical removal of the vitreous (vitrectomy)

-Current therapies are effective in preventing further vision loss and stabilizing vision, but all are fairly intrusive for patients.
-Injections with anti-VEGF drugs are today's standard of care for DME, and they must be repeated several times to ensure effectiveness.
-However, roughly half of the patients are not or suboptimally responding to classic anti-VEGF drugs, and surgery options are not preferred due to potential complications.
+Injections with anti-VEGF drugs are today's standard of care for diabetic macular edema (DME), and they must be repeated several times to ensure effectiveness.
+However, up to 50% of patients may respond suboptimally to classic anti-VEGF drugs, and surgery options are not preferred due to potential complications.

 Therefore, there is still a high unmet need for novel therapies to improve the outcome for patients.
-At Oxurion we're working on multiple new therapies to meet this medical need with a plasma kallikrein inhibitor (THR-149) which is under clinical development for treatment of DME.
+At Oxurion we're working to meet this medical need with a plasma kallikrein inhibitor (THR-149) which is under clinical development for treatment of DME.